Results & Consultation Tips

 • Identify the Top 3 risk factors, starting with the most critical (displayed in the left list or central tile).

-6. Comprehensive Results
+6. Detailed Results

 • View detailed results for each factor.